For Facilitators

 The Compass Assistant

-The Compass Coordinator may appoint an assistant to provide extra support and assistance should it be required.
+The Compass Facilitator may appoint an assistant to provide extra support and assistance should it be required.

-The assistant should also complete the Coordinator training module.
+The assistant should also complete the Facilitator training module.

 MENTORS